kesh-lang/kesh/examples.md

 ### Objects

 Objects (collections of key-value fields) are an essential part of the language.
-As in JavaScript and TypeScript, functions are objects, arrays are in fact objects with auto-indexed numeric keys, and primitive values are automatically upgraded to objects as needed.
+As in ECMAScript, functions are objects, arrays are in fact objects with auto-indexed numeric keys, and primitive values are automatically upgraded to objects as needed.

 In **kesh**, even the unit type is an object.